finos/FDC3/docs/api-bridging/spec.md

 * Interaction/Messaging protocol
   * Added WIP draft
   * Added section on GUID generation (with reference to external standard) used in requestGuid and responseGuid fields in messages.
+  * Added missing field comments for message formats
 * Handling of slow responding DAs?
-    * Recommended timeout of 2500ms/3000ms
+  * Recommended timeout of 1500ms/3000ms

 ## Open questions / TODO list

 * Add details of how to handle:
   * workflows broken by disconnection
   * An agent that is repeatedly timing out should be disconnected?
   * Advise on whether other agents report to users on connect/disconnect events?
 * Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction
 * Add RFC 4122 - https://datatracker.ietf.org/doc/html/rfc4122 to FDC3 references page

 ## Implementing a Desktop Agent Bridge

 ### Topology

-In order to implement Desktop Agent Bridging some means for Deskop Agents to connect to and communicate with each other is needed.
+In order to implement Desktop Agent Bridging some means for Desktop Agents to connect to and communicate with each other is needed.
 This Standard assumes that Desktop Agent Bridging is implemented via a standalone 'bridge' which each agent connects to and will use to route messages to or from other agents.
 This topology is similar to a star topology in networking, where the Desktop Agent Bridge (a 'bridge') will be the central node acting as a router.

 ```mermaid
 flowchart TD;